North Dravidian languages

 The North Dravidian languages are a branch of the Dravidian languages that includes Brahui, Kurukh and Malto.
 (Note: There have been slight differences in the way they are grouped by various Dravidian linguists.)
-It is further divided into Kurukh–Malto and Brahui.

 Phonological features

 Northern Dravidian is characterized by the retraction of Proto Dravidian *k to /q/ before vowels other than /i(ː)/ and later spirantizing in Brahui and Kurukh, in return the *c also retracted to /k/ in the same environment.

 Initial *w became b likely due to influence from Eastern Indo-Aryan languages.
 Brahui also has a voiceless lateral which formed after the merge of *ḷ to *l as there are words from both of them but the conditions of the split are not clear.

 Classification

 The Dravidian languages form a close-knit family.
 Most scholars agree on four groups, North Dravidian being one of them: